 Regardless of their views, the majority may have simply learned to attend training, smile at the right points, look concerned at others, and share only as much bias as everyone else.
 Diversity disillusionment is the order of the day, and in a world of diminishing training returns, many will forget most of what they’ve learned by the time the next talent review is due.

-Thankfully, we can draw upon a whole load of learning tricks to fit a workshop to different audiences, depending on the type of organization.
+Thankfully, we can draw upon a whole load of learning tricks to fit a DE&I workshop to different audiences, depending on the type of organization.
 A gamified session filled with discovery, videos, and behavioral observation tasks is ideal in tech businesses or high-pressure organizations—where middle managers love a little competition.
 A more neuro-analytical or self-reflectional approach may work better on other organization types.

 However you approach it, the important thing is to use a memorable experience to teach practical next steps.
 There needs to be structures and resources that sustain that experience and counteract the risk of post-session amnesia.

 READ MORE ABOUT THE IMPORTANCE OF INCLUSION | ‘Are You Pulling the 9 “Levers” of Inclusion?’

 Individual Contributors, Global Organizations, and the Ongoing Plan